Use this language when referring to Down syndrome and people who have Down syndrome:

 - “Intellectual disability" or "cognitive disability” has replaced “mental retardation” as the appropriate term.

 - NDSS strongly condemns the use of the word "retarded" in any derogatory context.
-Using this word is hurtful and suggests that people with disabilities are not competent.
+Using this word is hurtful and suggests people with Down syndrome are not competent or are less than human.

 Down vs. Down's